Members and Board of Directors

-Dr. Leslie A. MacLaren is a professor of animal physiology at Dalhousie University and brings extensive experience in leadership in academia.
-In June 2015 she completed a two-year term as the Academic Vice President and Provost at St. Francis Xavier University (StFX).
+Dr. Leslie A. MacLaren was a professor of animal physiology at Dalhousie University and brings extensive experience in leadership in academia.
+In June 2015 she completed a two-year secondment as the Academic Vice President and Provost at St. Francis Xavier University (StFX).
 Prior to her appointment at StFX, Dr. MacLaren was the Associate Dean Academic in the Faculty of Agriculture and a professor in the Department of Plant & Animal Sciences at Dalhousie University.
 She served five years as Co-President of the Nova Scotia Agricultural College (NSAC) from 2007 to 2012, as well as seven years as Vice President Academic, from 2005 to 2012.
 She served as Dean of Research, and has been a faculty member at NSAC since 1994.
 Dr. MacLaren is a specialist in reproductive and molecular physiology.
 She holds a Ph.D. in physiology from the University of California, Davis, a Master’s of Science in animal breeding and genetics from the University of Alberta, and a Bachelor’s of Science in agriculture from the University of Guelph.

 Her professional appointments and service are extensive.
 She recently completed terms as an executive member, Senior Women Academic Administrators of Canada and as a member of the NSERC Committee on Research Partnerships.
 She has served as NSAC’s representative on the Council of Nova Scotia University Presidents, Association of Atlantic Universities, Association of Universities and Colleges of Canada (now Universities Canada), Dalhousie University Senate, and the Association of Community Colleges of Canada (now Colleges and Institutes Canada).
 Dr. MacLaren was also the board chair of Performance Genomics Inc., and has been a member of such organizations as Canadian Faculties of Agriculture & Veterinary Medicine, Science Atlantic (formerly APICS - Atlantic Provinces Inter-University Committee on the Sciences) and the review committee of Nova Scotia’s technology development program, and was the NSAC liaison for the Maritime Provinces Higher Education Commission.